-In theory you could, but in our experience you can’t: most guided tour operators buy entrance tickets in advance, and find it too complex to calculate who does or doesn’t have a Roma Pass.
+In theory you could, but in our experience you can’t: most guided tour operators buy entrance tickets for their guests in advance, and it is too complex to calculate who does or doesn’t have a Roma Pass when planning the visit.

 The Roma Pass gives you free entrance (and skip the lines where available) to the first two participating museums/historical sites you visit, and a discount off tickets for subsequent visits.